soar-telescope/goodman_pipeline/README.md

 the package but it is not guaranteed they will work on your running platform.

-Follow [this link](http://users.camk.edu.pl/pych/DCR/) and you can follow the instructions there in order to get and compile the `dcr` code.
+Follow [this link](http://users.camk.edu.pl/pych/DCR/) where you can find the instructions in order to get and compile the `dcr` code.
 The same instructions are reproduced here.

 Download the `dcr.tar` file and untar it.